lkozina1309/tensorflow/README.md

 # tensorflow

 Repository tensorflow contain script for deep learning.
+There are 2 folders, CNN and RL.